niyimarc/ADSSS-ELECTION-SCRIPT/README.md

 By following the above steps, you should see a generated code for all students.
 Please note that each time a new student is added or updated, you will need to rerun the script to ensure that the code is updated for the new student.

+Contact me on twitter to learn more on how its used if the above instructions is not cleared https://twitter.com/AdeniyiDrey